sqlxpert/lights-off-aws/README.md

   retention period for the operation queue is short.

 * Basic safeguards against clock drift in distributed systems.
-The "Find" function starts 1 minute into the cycle and, starting 9 minutes into the 10-minute cycle, the "Do" function treats any further scheduled operation messages as expired.
+The "Find" function starts 1 minute into the cycle and, beginning 9 minutes into the 10-minute cycle, the "Do" function treats any further scheduled operation messages as expired.